Tours of Laurel Hill Mansion

-Laurel Hill Mansion is open to the public Thursday through Sunday from 10:00 A.M. to 4:00 P.M.
+Laurel Hill Mansion is open to the public Thursday through Sunday from 10:00 A.M. to 4:00 P.M. during the season.

-Tours are include with the price of admission and provide the opportunity to learn about the rich history of Philadelphia and this historic mansion.
+Tours are include with the price of admission and provide the opportunity

-Adission is free for children under 12 and for active-duty U.S. military personnel and their families
+Admission is free for children under 12 and for active-duty U.S. military

 Lawyer Scott Griffith of Rawle & Henderson presented a program to the students of Holy Cross on May 7, 2019.
 The Constitution program is collaboration between Women for Greater Philadelphia, Rawle & Henderson and Holy Cross School.
 Students from the 6th, 7th and 8th grades submitted topics of interest for Scott to address during the program.